 Bill Tilton has been a Minnesota lawyer since graduating from the University of Minnesota Law School with a J.D. in 1977.
-In over three decades of practice, he has obtained many superlative settlements and verdicts for his clients, with record results in several categories.
+In over four decades of practice, he has obtained many superlative settlements and verdicts for his clients, with record results in several categories.
 His practice focuses on personal injury and wrongful death matters, particularly medical malpractice.
-He also has represented numerous doctors, nurses and other medical professionals in their licensing, credentialing, contracting and personal affairs.
-Although Bill prefers dialogue over confrontation and settlement over trials, he has been lead counsel in jury trials in many categories, including major cases involving medical malpractice, auto accidents, products liability, murder, kidnaping, wrongful discharge, defamation, prison riot, and more.
+He also has represented numerous doctors, nurses and other professionals in their licensing, credentialing, contracting and personal affairs.
+Although Bill prefers dialogue over confrontation and settlement over trials, he has been lead counsel in jury trials in many categories, including major cases involving medical malpractice, auto accidents, products liability, murder, kidnapping, wrongful discharge, defamation, prison riot, and more.

 Bill is certified by the Minnesota State Bar Association as a Certified Trial Specialist.
-He received the Minnesota Lawyer Attorneys of the Year from Minnesota Lawyer newspaper in 2001.
-He has been named a Minnesota Super Lawyer for many years by Minnesota Lawyer.
+He received the “Minnesota Lawyer Attorneys of the Year” from Minnesota Lawyer newspaper in 2001.
+He has been named a Minnesota Super Lawyer every year for many years by Minnesota Lawyer.
 He has long been listed in Who’s Who in Personal Injury Law, published by Minnesota Law & Politics.
-Bill’s firm has long been AV-rated, the highest rating available, per Martindale Hubbell Law Directory.
+Bill’s firm has always been “AV-rated,” the highest rating available, per Martindale Hubbell Law Directory.

 Bill is a former adjunct professor of law at William Mitchell College of Law.
 He has helped educate other legal professionals by speaking at many continuing legal education seminars over the years.

-What Makes Tilton & Dunn Different?
+What Makes Tilton Dunn Gross Different?

-Also of interest may be an article that appeared in the Pioneer Press, “Parallel Bars: Twin Cities Legal Eagles Could Easily Fill the Roles of TV’s Popular Law Firm Shows, “Ally McBeal” and “The Practice,” St. Paul Pioneer Press, November 30, 1999.
-As the article notes, this was at the time when the leading legal show on television show was The Practice, starring Dylan McDermott in the character of Bobby Donnell, the founder and senior partner of the law firm featured on the program.
-The Pioneer Press assembled a panel who picked those members of the Minnesota legal community who, in their opinion, were most similar to Bobby Donnell and the other characters on The Practice television program.
-That panel, which included reporters, Appellate and Supreme Court judges and active lawyers, chose Bill Tilton as the Minnesota lawyer most similar to Bobby Donnell, the senior partner of the firm in The Practice.
+Also of interest may be an article that appeared in the Pioneer Press, “Parallel Bars: Twin Cities Legal Eagles Could Easily Fill the Roles of TV’s Popular Law Firm Shows, ‘Ally McBeal’ and ‘The Practice,’” St. Paul Pioneer Press, November 30, 1999.
+As the article notes, this was at the time when the leading legal show on television show was “The Practice,” starring Dylan McDermott in the character of Bobby Donnell, the founder and senior partner of the law firm featured on the program.
+The Pioneer Press assembled a panel who picked those members of the Minnesota legal community who, in their opinion, were most similar to Bobby Donnell and the other characters on “The Practice” television program.
+That panel, which included reporters, Appellate and Supreme Court judges and active lawyers, chose Bill Tilton as the Minnesota lawyer most similar to Bobby Donnell, the senior partner of the firm in “The Practice.”

-Bill is admitted to practice in the State of Minnesota, State of Wisconsin, U.S. District Court for the District of Minnesota, and has also practiced in the Western District of the U.S. District Court of Montana.
+Bill is admitted to practice in the State of Minnesota, State of Wisconsin, State of North Dakota, U.S. District Court for the District of Minnesota, and has also practiced in the Western District of the U.S. District Court of Montana.
 He is a member of the American Bar Association, the American Association for Justice, the Minnesota State Bar Association, the Minnesota Association for Justice, the Ramsey County Bar Association, the Academy of Certified Trial Lawyers of Minnesota, the Wisconsin Bar Association, the American Civil Liberties Union, the National Lawyers Guild, the Drug Policy Alliance, the NAACP, the Southern Poverty Law Center, American Whitewater, Minnesota Historical Society, Amnesty International, the Center for Science of the Public Interest, Greenpeace, Minnesota Public Radio, and many additional worthy organizations.

-Bill found inordinate visibility in 1970 when became one of the Minnesota 8 draft board raiders, a group which had intended to feed Selective Service records to the Mississippi River.
-He was convicted of attempted interference with the Selective Service System and sentenced to five years imprisonment, of which he did just over 20 months in federal prison.
+Bill found inordinate visibility in 1970 when he became one of the Minnesota 8 draft board raiders, a group which had intended to feed Selective Service records to the Mississippi River, and ‘Peace Crimes’ tells Minnesota 8’s war story.
+He was convicted of “attempted interference with the Selective Service System” and sentenced to five years imprisonment, of which he did just over 20 months in federal prison.
 During that time period, he even got his picture in Rolling Stone magazine a couple of times (but not the cover).
 See Rolling Stone, March 16, 1972.
 After his release, for some time Bill was a part of the community support team for the Wounded Knee Legal Defense/Offense Committee.
 Then he went to law school at the University of Minnesota, where he served a year as editor of Quare, the law school newspaper.
-In 1977, he apparently became the first felon to be admitted to practice law in the State of Minnesota.
+In 1977, he became the first convicted felon to be admitted to practice law in the State of Minnesota.

 What Promises Do You Make To Your Clients?

 Bill has always had a special interest in international and comparative law.
 He studied for a term of law school with the law faculty at the University of Ghana at Legon, near Accra, Republic of Ghana, West Africa.
-Since becoming a lawyer, Bill has been a part of special lawyer/judge delegations/study groups to China and Cuba, and Israel.
+Since becoming a lawyer, Bill has been a part of special lawyer/judge delegations/study groups to China, Cuba, and Israel.

 Additionally, and perhaps most important, Bill has helped raise three strong daughters.